Sakshi281205/Sing-with-Streamlit-Taylor-Swift/README.md

 ### Contribution Ideas

-- Add more Taylor Swift quotes and themes
+- Add more era-specific animations and effects
 - Improve lyrics extraction accuracy
-- Add more visualization types
+- Add more interactive elements
-- Enhance the karaoke experience
+- Enhance the 3D graphics and animations
-- Add unit tests
+- Add more Swiftie-exclusive features
 - Improve mobile experience
+- Add unit tests and documentation

 ## 📄 License